Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 ###<a name="LDAPAccess"></a>LDAP Account Access

-These fields are used to determine who has access to Rancher, and who specifies the service account that Rancher will use.
+These fields are used to determine who has access to Rancher, and specifies the service account that Rancher will use.
 A service account, with read only access,  is needed for querying LDAP so that Rancher can perform user searches.

  * ***accessMode***  [[Restricted|Glossary#restricted]] or [[Unrestricted|Glossary#unrestricted]]